Overtime, Wage & Hour

-Have You Worked Overtime Hours and Are Having Issues Receiving Your Overtime Pay?
+Have You Worked Overtime Hours and Are Having Issues Receiving Your Overtime Wages?

-What Issues Does a California Wage Lawyer Deal With?
+What Issues Does a California Wage and Hour Attorney Deal With?

-Hour & Wage Lawyers cover issues like minimum wage, overtime pay, tips, and meal and rest breaks in California.
+A Wage and Hour Attorneys services cover issues like minimum wage, overtime pay, tips, and meal and rest breaks in California.
+Additionally, we also cover cases involving an accident sustained on the job.

 If you believe you have been the victim of a California wage and hour law violation, contact a knowledgeable California wage lawyer at Davtyan Law Firm as soon as possible to discuss your rights.